Dec 02, 2021 By Team YoungWonks *

-Coding skills also known as computer programming skills can be learnt in after-school programs, private coding lessons, online courses, summer camps and coding classes in middle schools and high schools.
+Coding skills also known as computer programming skills can be learnt in after-school programs, private coding lessons, online computer programming courses, summer camps and coding classes in middle schools and high schools.
 How then does one decide which is the best place to learn coding?

 The way to do this would be to look for programs that focus on building computational logic skills with enough assisted practice.
 It is important to look for a place that will give you long-term value.
 Take for instance, coding summer camps; today, they have become quite popular.
 But how effective are they?
 On one hand, they offer structured learning and help you interact better with other like-minded students under the guidance of your instructor.
 And if you have a specific short-term goal in mind, a coding camp can help you get there.
 But at the same time, coding camps are quite expensive and one ends up being exposed to a lot of material in a very short period of time.
 The schedules can be gruelling and what one learns here may not be very effective.
 As a result, such a learning format is likely to be not very helpful in the long run.

 Meanwhile, online coding classes like YoungWonks make for a better option.
-YoungWonks curriculum spans everything from foundational computer programming to professional-level programming skills such as Internet of Things (IOT), Full Stack Web Development, 2D and 3D game design, building coding games, Machine Learning, Artificial Intelligence and more.
+YoungWonks Coding Classes for Kids' curriculum spans everything from foundational computer programming to professional-level programming skills such as Internet of Things (IOT), Full Stack Web Development, 2D and 3D game design, building coding games, Machine Learning, Artificial Intelligence and more.
 Here, computer science is taught in an environment that constantly encourages students to create fun projects such as building your own app or even your own games.
 Students get to work at their own pace on a one-on-one basis with a dedicated private teacher or in a small group of 4 students.